Shopify/quilt/packages/polyfills/migration-guide.md

 ## [Unreleased]

+Base polyfills now use `core-js@3`.
 The following polyfills have been removed because they are provided by `core-js@3`.
 Please remove imports containing:

 - `@shopify/polyfill/url`
 - `@shopify/polyfill/unhandled-rejection`